 “Complex” in Complex Event Processing does not mean complicated!

 We have been building on our CEP engine since 2003 and have been able to simplify the user interface for domain (application) centric usage.
 A highly intuitive interface is available for defining patterns of interest on event and alarm streams:

 UReason CEP without ESP?

 No.. our CEP engine comes with plenty ESP features.
 Beside visualization of event and alarm streams (and important the aggregation of those streams in real-time) we also provide capabilities to link this to a wide variety of data sources – the interfaces to Microsoft Azure Event Hub.. streaming millions of events per second… the latest.

-If you want to find out how UReason can help you in improving your asset maintenance, feel free to download our brochure.
+If you want to find out how UReason can help you in improving your asset maintenance, feel free to download our ebook.